 As spring ushers in a revitalized energy to your backyard, it is time to begin preparing for new and returning diners and nesters.
-Look forward to a front-row seat to view the many charming behaviors of the backyard birds throughout the spring and summer months.
+You can be seasonally savvy in spring by and look forward to a front-row seat to view the many charming behaviors of the backyard birds throughout spring.

 Some of the most entertaining backyard bird performances debut during the mating and nesting seasons.
 Don’t miss the show in your backyard, thinking it’s okay to stop feeding birds just because the weather is getting warmer.